 Your resume needs to not only be appealing, but also organized, concise, and honest.
 It can be hard to write clearly and briefly, but this is what you must do to focus your message and make sense to the reader.
 Every word on your resume must have a strong reason for being there.
 And remember, while you may be an expert in your field, you’re probably not an expert in resume writing; which is why it may be in your best interest to work with a resume writer to effectively market yourself on your resume.

 Remember; your resume is like a commercial, and you are the product.
 Don’t be afraid to tell the world about your talents, accomplishments, and successes, and back them up with specific, quantifiable examples.
 This way, you’ll set yourself up for a successful interview!

-Nelly Grinfeld is a Nationally Certified Resume Writer, Certified Employment Interview Consultant, and founder of Top of the Stack Resume in Cincinnati.
+Nelly Grinfeld is a Nationally Certified Resume Writer and Certified Employment Interview Consultant.
 Nelly works with motivated professionals from all industries and at all career levels to create powerful resumes, cover letters, and LinkedIn profiles, as well as to prepare job seekers to excel at their next job interview.
-Nelly can be reached through her website at www.topofthestackresume.com, or by email at email@example.com.
+If you are interested in her services, please contact her here.